 1970--Herbert Needleman.
 Identified lead as a medical and public health issue; fired for his reasearch at University of Pittsburgh, moved to University of Pennsylvania.
 His research was challenged throughout the 1990s, later his results were confirmed by subsequent studies.

 2014: Flint changes everything.
+Darrick prods Hillary to go on the record.

-History of lead work in Cleveland
+CLASH's history of lead work in Cleveland and Ohio

 1987-2007: Rehab at Lakeview; Demetrius illness; claims against CMHA.